getodk/docs/odkx-src/xlsx-converter-reference.rst

     - | Used to capture an audio recording.
   * - barcode
     - | Used to capture a barcode.
+  * - coptic_calendar_picker
+    - | Uses a date picker widget to capture Coptic dates (Non-Gregorian Calendar).
+  * - ethiopian_calendar_picker
+    - | Uses a date picker widget to capture Ethiopian dates (Non-Gregorian Calendar)
+  * - hebrew_calendar_picker
+    - | Uses a date picker widget to capture Hebrew dates (Non-Gregorian Calendar)
+  * - islamic_calendar_picker
+    - | Uses a date picker widget to capture Islamic dates (Non-Gregorian Calendar)
+  * - mayan_calendar_picker
+    - | Uses a date picker widget to capture Mayan dates (Non-Gregorian Calendar)
+  * - nanakshahi_calendar_picker
+    - | Uses a date picker widget to capture Nanakshahi dates (Non-Gregorian Calendar)
+  * - nepali_calendar_picker
+    - | Uses a date picker widget to capture Nepali dates (Non-Gregorian Calendar)
+  * - persian_calendar_picker
+    - | Uses a date picker widget to capture Persian dates (Non-Gregorian Calendar)
+  * - taiwan_calendar_picker
+    - | Uses a date picker widget to capture Taiwan dates (Non-Gregorian Calendar)
+  * - thai_calendar_picker
+    - | Uses a date picker widget to capture Thai dates (Non-Gregorian Calendar)
+  * - ummalqura_calendar_picker
+    - | Uses a date picker widget to capture Umm al-Qura dates (Non-Gregorian Calendar)
   * - date
     - | Uses a date picker widget to capture a date.
 Automatically adjusts for timezone.
+  * - date (non-gregorian)
+    - | Uses a date picker widget to capture a date.
+Automatically adjusts for timezone.
   * - datetime
     - | Uses a date time picker widget to capture a date and time.
 Automatically adjusts for timezone.
+  * - date_month_only
+    - | Uses a date picker widget to capture the month only.
+Does not adjust for timezone.
+  * - date_month_and_year_only
+    - | Uses a date picker widget to capture both the month and year only.
+Does not adjust for timezone.
   * - date_no_time
     - | Uses a date picker widget to capture a date.
+Does not adjust for timezone.
+  * - date_year_only
+    - | Uses a date picker widget to capture the year only.
 Does not adjust for timezone.
   * - birth_date
     - | Uses a date picker widget to capture a birth date.
 Currently behaves the same as `date_no_time`.
   * - decimal